-- Elastic scattering from protons and neutrons based on dipole parameterizations. - Deep inelastic scattering cross sections from the CTEQ6 parton distribution fits [275]; - "solid_bbgen", charged and neutral pion production based on the modified Hall D background generator which combines Pythia and SAID; - SIDIS production with cross section based on fit to existing world data and model - J/ψ production with cross section based on fit to existing data and models
+- Elastic scattering from protons and neutrons based on dipole parameterizations. - Deep inelastic scattering cross sections from the CTEQ6 parton distribution fits [294]; - "solid\bbgen", charged and neutral pion production based on the modified Hall D background generator which combines Pythia, MAID and SAID; - SIDIS production with cross section based on fit to existing world data and model - $J/\psi$ production with cross section based on fit to existing data and models

-The generator "solid_bggen" is based on the generator "bggen" used by Hall D with adding virtual photon flux.
+The generator "solid\bggen" is based on the generator "bggen" used by Hall D by adding virtual photon flux.
 It gives good estimation for pions that matches the existing data.
-The original Hall D photo-production generator "bggen" uses various experimental data to generate photoproduction cross sections on a proton target for photon energies below 3 GeV and uses a modified version of PYTHIA to generate cross sections of photo-production for photon energies above 3 GeV [279, 280].
-Hall D "bggen" generator is only a photo-production event generator.
-SoLID experiment requires an electro-production generator.
-Hadron production in electron scattering on a nucleon target can originate either from real bremsstrahlung photon contribution is calculated in the Equivalent Photon Approximation [281].
-The bremsstrahlung contribution is implemented following PDG-2012 [282, 283].
-A more detailed overview of the hadron generators used for SoLID simulation is available from [278].
+The original Hall D photo-production generator "bggen" uses various experimental data to generate photo-production cross sections on a proton target for photon energies below 3 GeV [298, 299].
+It uses a modified version of PYTHIA to generate cross sections of photo-production for photon energies above 3 GeV [298, 299]. "bggen" is only a photo-production event generator.
+SoLID requires an electro-production generator.
+Hadron production in electron scattering on a nucleon target can originate either from real bremsstrahlung photons radiated in the target or from the interaction of virtual photons with the nucleons.
+The virtual photon contribution is calculated in the Equivalent Photon Approximation [300].
+The bremsstrahlung contribution is implemented following PDG-2012 [301, 302].
+A more detailed overview of the hadron generators used for SoLID simulation is available from [297].